Skip to content

 Perusina & Perusino: Gods with Superpowers

-The Inca Edition for all who not only travel Peru but also want to learn more about its stories.
+The Inca Edition for all who want to not just travel Peru, but also get to know its stories better.

 A playful Peru product for little explorers and big fans of Peruvian motifs.

-A small Peru figure for collectors, children, and anyone who wants to make Peru visible at home too.
+A small Peru figure for collectors, children, and all who want to make Peru visible at home too.

-Cheeky, loud, and perfect as a little souvenir of Peru trips, stories, and family adventures.
+Bold, loud, and perfect as a small reminder of Peru trips, stories, and family adventures.

-Are you planning a trip to Peru, unsure about the route, safety, climate, or best time to travel?
+Are you planning Peru, unsure about the route, safety, climate, or best travel time?
 Then get direct tips and practical assessments.

 Where are the Nazca Lines located?